rodentskie/api_typescript/ReadMe.md

-# CRUD API using TypeScript
+# CRUD API Clean Architecture using TypeScript

 ## Note: Please make the .env file before using.
 Follow the .env.txt file.